Home » Zero-Shot vs. One-Shot vs. Few-Shot Prompting (+ Templates)

 How does one-shot prompting differ from zero-shot prompting?

-One-shot prompting provides the AI with a single example as a guide before it performs the task.
-This example helps clarify the expected output, making the AI’s response more accurate and context-specific.
+One-shot prompting provides the model with a single example as a guide before it performs the task.
+This example helps clarify the expected output, making the AI model’s response more accurate and context-specific.

 What is few-shot prompting?